ShameGod/SQL/README.md

 source: https://dataschool.com/how-to-teach-people-sql/sql-join-types-explained-visually/

 # Useful functions and tips:

+* **GROUP BY settings**:
+    * *only_full_group_by* = on tells MySQL engine: Do not apply GROUP BY when you have doubt about what results to show and throw an error.
+Only apply it if Group     By specifically tells you what to do. i.e. when the Group By is full and perfect!

+    * *only_full_group_by* = off tells MySQL engine: always apply GROUP BY and if you have doubt about what results to choose, just pick one randomly!

 * MySQL uses three value logic **True, False, Unknown** when I do a condition on a null value it returns a Unknown result. to evaluate a null value we can use the operator *IS NULL*

 * **Normalisation**: is the process of splitting a table into multiple other tables.
 For example if we have a table of cars with a column for the engine, we can split the table into one for the cars and another one for the engines, so that the engines can grow separatly of the cars